 Heather Buen - the Woman!

-Resume and Portfolio for Heather Buen - Campaign manager with Dunning and Collections experience.
-Over ten years of marketing and communications with social media consulting, blogging and freelance experience.
+Resume and Portfolio for Heather Buen - Freelance Writer, Social Media Manager and Advocate, Communications manager with Dunning and Collections experience.
+Over ten years of marketing and communications experience along with social media consulting, blogging and freelance article writing expertise.

 Friday, April 26, 2013